majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Fibonacci.py -> project that calculate the first N numbers of the Fibonacci sequence.

+ - Security.py -> project that evaluate a given floor of the casino to determine if there is a guard between the money and the thief, if there is not, triggers alarm.

 ## Complete edabit challenges // Link to the challenge is at the end  the code

  - Calculate_The_Profit.py -> project that calculate the total profit made on the sales of a product.